apache/dolphinscheduler-website/docs/en-us/dev/user_doc/architecture/design.md

  </p>

 - We use the customized FileAppender and Filter functions from Logback to implement each task instance generates one log file.
-- FileAppender is mainly implemented as follows：
+- The following is the FileAppender implementation：

 ```java
  /**